maesoser/home-server/containers/docker_exporter/readme.md

 ![docker_exporter_img](imgs/docker_exporter.png)

-docker_exporter exposes emtrics related to docker container to a prometheus instance.
-It was written to be lighter and simpler than [cadvisor](https://github.com/google/cadvisor).
+docker_exporter exposes metrics related to resource utilization from running containers.
+It was written cause I wanted an alternative lighter and simpler than [cadvisor](https://github.com/google/cadvisor).

 It exposes the following metrics: